DiantArts/CodingStyle/README.md

 ----------------------
 Every .cpp files should have an associated .hpp file.

-Every module files must stand as .cppm
+Every module files must stand as .cppm.

-Every header files should be self-contained and compilable
+Every header files should be self-contained and compilable.

 Includes guards must be used over #pragma once.
 The name format must be `___INCLUDE_GUARD_<PATH_FROM_ROOT_DIR>_<EXTENTION>`.
-Also, the endif must be followed by the name of the define
+Also, the endif must be followed by the name of the define.
 ```cpp
 #ifndef ___INCLUDE_GUARD_SOURCES_HEADER_HPP
 #define ___INCLUDE_GUARD_SOURCES_HEADER_HPP
 ...
 #endif // ___INCLUDE_GUARD_SOURCES_HEADER_HPP
 ```

+Includes must be usefull.
+A useless one must be remove.
+An include from a header must not be usefull to another one, but to its self.

+In headers, use forward declaration as much as you can.

+Inline functions for no reason should be avoid.
+Small functions like accessors can be defined as inline though.

+Includes order: main related file (.hpp for .cpp), C++ standard library headers, C++ externes library headers, C stystem headers, Personal headers.
+Every categories must be separated by a blank line.
+Includes must be sort as alphabetical order if possible.

+Included filepaths must be relative to the includer.

+In cpp, C++ standard library headers must be prefered over C system headers, like `cstdio` over `stdio.h`.